Mold Facts, Tips and FAQs

 Renew-Air: For use in ultrasonic humidifiers.
 Product should not be used in a heated humidifier.

-Duct-CoilKlear: Blended to remove mold & bacteria from air ducts and evaporator & condenser coils.
+Duct-CoilKlear: Blended to remove mold & bacteria from air ducts and evaporator & condenser coils, cuts through biofilm.

 PassKlear: Eliminates using air scrubbers.
 Primarily used by remediation contractors to ensure the air is properly cleaned and will pass clearance testing.